zytx800/Notes-on-Bypassing-Internet-Censorship/README.md

 - **UAB Bank**: VISA (Credit Card Only)
 - **Yoma Bank**: Mastercard (Debit Card Only)

-When selecting cloud vps providers, I have listed them in order based on free trial availability and convenience with bank cards in Myanmar.
+When selecting cloud vps providers, I have listed them in order based on free trial availability, free monthly internet data traffic availability and convenience with bank cards in Myanmar.

 ### 1.1 Amazon AWS Lightsail (Recommended)